DA0-DA0/dao-contracts/README.md

 If prompted to generate the project's typescript, select Yes.

+Beaker console is a js console preloaded with tools for making it easy to interact with your contract.
+From within the console, you can use typical js commands.

 ### Beaker Config

 We'll do a couple of variable setting in the beaker console to make the commands easier to type out.